 The authors have created a resource we can use to create a treatment plan, in conjunction with our medical team, that works for us.

 Although I was familiar with most things discussed, I still learned some things, and found this to be an outstanding resource.
 In fact, I would go so far as to say that I wish everyone who received a diagnosis of fibromyalgia would receive this book along with it.
+If you’d like to get your own copy, you can find it here:

 As I said earlier, the Mayo Guide to Fibromyalgia is simply written and to-the-point.
 When we’re facing a dramatic life change such as the change fibromyalgia brings to our way of life, sometimes simple and to-the-point is exactly what we need.